GSA/challenges-and-prizes/_historical-challenges/lean-for-main-street-training-challenge.md

   framework for exposing lean methodology to businesses in traditional sectors.
-  Winners will then implement these newly-developed lean training resources to businesses in their respective communities on a pilot basis and provide SBA with an assessment of their effectiveness.    <u>2.
-Eligibility Rules for Participating in the Competition</u>: Only current recipients in good standing of grants and cooperative agreements from SBA under the Women’s Business Center, Veterans'' Business Outreach Center, Small Business Development Center (both lead and service centers are eligible), or SCORE programs (“Resource Partners”) are eligible to take part in this competition.
-To be eligible to win a prize under this Competition, a Contestant:  <p style="padding-left: 30px;">(a) Shall have registered to participate in the competition under the rules promulgated by SBA;</p>  <p style="padding-left: 30px;">(b) Shall have complied with all the requirements
+  Winners will then implement these newly-developed lean training resources to businesses in their respective communities on a pilot basis and provide SBA with an assessment of their effectiveness.</p>    <p><u>2.
+Eligibility Rules for Participating in the Competition</u>: Only current recipients in good standing of grants and cooperative agreements from SBA under the Women’s Business Center, Veterans'' Business Outreach Center, Small Business Development Center (both lead and service centers are eligible), or SCORE programs (“Resource Partners”) are eligible to take part in this competition.</p>  To be eligible to win a prize under this Competition, a Contestant:  <p style="padding-left: 30px;">(a) Shall have registered to participate in the competition under the rules promulgated by SBA;</p>  <p style="padding-left: 30px;">(b) Shall have complied with all the requirements